beckyfernez/web-app-project/README.md

 First, you will need to create and download Google API credentials.
 To do so, follow the instructions below:

 Visit the [Google Developer Console](https://console.cloud.google.com).
 Create a new project, or select an existing one.
-Click on your project, then from the project page, search for the "Google Sheets API" and enable it.
-Also search for the "Google Drive API" and enable it.
+Click on your project page, and then search for the "Google Sheets API" and enable it.
+Next, search for the "Google Drive API" and also enable it.

 From the API page, or from the [API Credentials](https://console.cloud.google.com/apis/credentials) page, specifically manage the Google Drive API by creating your own credentials:

   1. Click "Create Credentials" for a "Service Account".
-Follow the prompt to create a new service account named something like "spreadsheet-service"
+Follow the prompt to create a new service account named something like "spreadsheet-service":

     1. What API are you using? > Google Drive API
     2. Where will you be calling your API from? > Web Server